"Every culture and society should seek ways to achieve peaceful coexistence among its citizens."

 "You don't get to choose what you find."

-And so our journey continues in 2019 to the land of the Incas in Peru.
+And so our journey continues to the Land of the Incas in 2019.

 Description of the Project